hannojg/expo/docs/pages/development-app/installation.md

 <InstallSection packageName="expo-development-client" cmd={["npx pod-install"]} hideBareInstructions />

-Also, make sure that your project is configured to deploy on iOS **above 10**.
+Also, make sure that your project is configured to deploy on an iOS version _above 10_.
-To do that, you need to open Xcode, go to `Project settings` > `General` > `Deployment info` and select iOS version is at least 11.
+To do that, open Xcode and go to General > Deployment Info, and select an iOS version of at least 11.0.

 <img src="/static/images/client/check_ios_version.png" style={{maxWidth: "100%" }}/>